RaphaelKMandel/chronicles-of-vimia/README.md

 As you progress and get better, using fewer keystrokes should happen naturally, and your scores will be higher.

 ## Why Python???
-Before you ask, the game is implemented in python for a few reason:
+Before you ask, the game is implemented in python for a few reasons:
 1. Because I wanted to
-2. I am a hobbyist/aspiring software developer who is learning, and I wanted a medium sized project where I could practice using Design Patterns, such as State, Command, Memento, Strategy, Template Methods, etc...
+2. I am a hobbyist/aspiring software developer who is learning, and I wanted a medium sized (?) project where I could practice using Design Patterns, such as State, Command, Memento, Strategy, Template Methods, etc...
-3. I wanted more game-style effects, such as falling buffers, explody effects, etc...
+3. I wanted more game-style effects, such as falling buffers, explody effects, etc... which I dont think is possible in Vim
-4. I thought it would be useful to have this library for other vim-related games
+4. I thought it would be useful to have this library for other future vim-related games

 This is a work in progress, so please forgive any bugs or missing features.